Selling British tennis to new grass-roots generation

 Despite Andy Murray's defeat in the Australian Open final, British elite tennis is in its best health for decades.

-US Open champion Murray is the UK's first grand-slam winner since before the war, while Laura Robson and Heather Watson are the first pair of British women to play in the world top 50 since Jo Durie and Sara Gomer 25 years ago.
+US Open champion Murray is the UK's first grand-slam winner since before the war, while Laura Robson and Heather Watson are the first pair of British women to play in the world top 50 at the same time since Jo Durie and Sara Gomer 25 years ago.

 Murray and Robson also won medals at the London 2012 Olympics, and Jonny Marray was a surprise winner in the men's doubles tournament at Wimbledon